m1i3k0e7/Distributed-Search-Engine/README.md

 -   **UI Components**: Uses **Material-UI** for a rich set of pre-built and customizable components.
 -   **Routing**: **React Router** is used for navigation between the home and search results pages.
 -   **Communication**: Interacts with the backend's `/search` API endpoint to fetch results.
+-   **Search Suggestions**: As you type in the search bar, the interface calls the backend's `/associate` endpoint to provide real-time query suggestions, similar to Google's search.

 ## Dataset